Time-bin encoded quantum key distribution over 120 km with a telecom quantum dot source

-To investigate the stability of the time-bin QKD system in terms of the QBER, SKBs per pulse at different quantum channel lengths, we implement the time-dependent measurement using the length-variable fiber spools (average loss of $\alpha=$\SI{0.1956}{\dB\per\km}) connected between the transmitter and receiver setups.
-As shown in Fig. \ref{fig3_performance}b, the mean and deviation of QBERs at X basis are both relatively higher than Z basis, due to the limited single-photon interference visibility of $\ket{X_0}$ state at the $BS_4$.
-We attribute the slightly higher QBERs of $\ket{Z_1}$ state compared to the $\ket{Z_0}$ state to the imperfect phase encoding of PM due to inaccurate targeting voltage (i.e., flatness uncertainty of the peak voltage).
-In fact, a fast tuning of the voltage $V_{\pi}$ is applied in a single-photon period to generate $\ket{Z_1}$ state, but no tuning action is required for the $\ket{Z_0}$ state.
-The QBER increases with the length of the optical fiber, since the system dark counts become more dominant with a decreased signal-to-noise ratio.
+To investigate the stability of the time-bin QKD system in terms of the QBER, {SKBs per pulse \mbox{$\left ( \nicefrac{R_{secure}}{f_{rep}} \right )$}} at different quantum channel lengths, we implement the time-dependent measurement using the length-variable fiber spools (average loss of $\alpha=$\SI{0.1956}{\dB\per\km}) connected between the transmitter and receiver setups.
+As shown in Fig. \ref{fig3_performance}b, {the mean and deviation of the QBERs at X basis are both relatively higher than Z basis.
+This is due to the limited visibility of interference at \mbox{$AMZI_2$} (i.e., imperfect power splitting ratio of the BSs), as the accurate detection of the \mbox{$\ket{X_0}$} requires high-quality single-photon interference at the \mbox{$BS_4$}.
+This is revealed by the higher misalignment probability of the optical setup on the X basis than the Z basis \mbox{$\left( p_{misX} > p_{misZ} \right)$}, which contributes bit errors at a transmission distance of \mbox{\SI{0}{\kilo\meter}}.} We attribute the slightly higher QBERs of $\ket{Z_1}$ state compared to the $\ket{Z_0}$ state to the imperfect phase encoding of PM due to inaccurate targeting voltage (i.e., flatness uncertainty of the peak voltage). {As represented in Fig.\mbox{\ref{fig1_scheme}}b, an ideal \mbox{$\ket{Z_0}$} state can be generated without applying any voltage to the PM over a single-photon period.
+However, voltages \mbox{$V_{\pi}$} and \mbox{$V_\frac{\pi}{2}$} with time duration of \mbox{$\nicefrac{1}{2f_{rep}}$} is required to obtain \mbox{$\ket{Z_1}$} and \mbox{$\ket{X_0}$} state, respectively.
+The uncertainties in these voltages translates into the additional QBERs for the \mbox{$\ket{Z_1}$} and \mbox{$\ket{X_0}$}} states.
+On the other hand, the QBER increases with the length of the optical fiber, since the system dark counts become more dominant with a decreased signal-to-noise ratio.